Naval surgeon: Royal Navy

-Warranted Naval Medical officers, similar to doctors on shore, were not required to have a medical degree and were generally trained by apprenticeship.
+In the 18th century the Navy Board continued to qualify surgeons through an examination at the Barber-Surgeons' Company; surgeons could also be recruited overseas (on recommendation of shore-based naval medical staff, or else a minimum of three surgeons of the squadron), in which case they would have to serve time as a surgeon's mate before being recognised as a surgeon.
+Throughout this time diseases were a far greater hazard aboard ship than battles; during the Napoleonic Wars it is estimated that 50% of casualties were caused by disease, 31% by individual accidents, 10% by fire, explosion or shipwrecks and only 8% by enemy action.

 By 1814, the Royal Navy had 14 physicians, 850 surgeons, 500 assistants surgeons caring for 130,000 men on shore and at sea.
-They were very well paid, starting at £14 per month in 1815 for surgeons with less than 6 years of experience, up to £25 4s for 20 years of experience.
-They were also allowed £43 for equipment, £5 for every 100 cases of venereal disease they treated, and a personal servant.
+They were now comparatively well paid, starting at £14 per month in 1815 for surgeons with less than 6 years of experience, up to £25 4s for 20 years of experience; they were also allowed £43 for equipment, £5 for every 100 cases of venereal disease they treated, and a personal servant.
 Factoring in prize money, a ship's surgeon could make well over £200 a year.

+After the end of the Napoleonic Wars, the Company of Surgeons relinquished its rights to examine prospective naval surgeons and their equipment.
+By the 1840s all applicants were required to be qualified practitioners, in addition to which they had to provide a 'certificate of good moral character' and to be examined by the Inspector-General of Naval Hospitals and Fleets.